Unlock the strength-based interview question.

 What qualities will make you excel in this role?

-With all this in mind, here are a few tips for knocking strength-based interview questions out of the park.
+With all this in mind, here are a few tips and sample answers for knocking strength-based interview questions out of the park.

 Tell a story

 It's that classic piece of advice you hear in writing classes: Show, don't tell.
 While you might be an excellent team builder or a top-notch public speaker, what will really solidify your strength in the interviewer's mind is when you back it up with a compelling anecdote.
 If you want to show you're comfortable with working in a fast-paced environment, for example, tell a story about how you filled in for your boss at an important meeting with the CEO with only an hour's notice.
 Just remember to keep it short and to the point – too long of a story will lose the interviewer's attention.

 Details, details, details.
 The more concrete accomplishments you use as examples, the more impressive your answer will be.
 For instance, if your strength is increasing online engagement, use a quantitative example to back this, such as, 'Over the course of my two years in my previous position, I increased daily page views of our website by 330%.
 I did this by initiating a website redesign and adding new unique features to our website that drove new traffic.'
 Using numbers or tangible outcomes to showcase your strength adds weight and credibility to your answer.

 Match the job description